aaronsnoswell/recanvas/README.md

  * A "toggle live update" switch with a sexy padlock / editing icon.

+ * A 'refreshing' or 'loading' spinner for the canvas side of the notepad.
+Sometimes the canvas can take a while to update.

+ * Auto-detect when the user is typing quickly then wait for them to finish before updating (this should be an optional feature)

  * Social sharing buttons (twitter, g+, ?facebook?)

  * Learn from Tobias' prior works.
 Tobias Nurmiranta (https://github.com/tnlogy) beat me to this project and put together a simmilar, but less complete demo.
 It would be great, if nothing else, to peruse his source code and learn from it.
 The project is live [here](http://tnlogy.github.com/tnlogy/) and the code is [here](https://github.com/tnlogy/live-coding)